Expert Tips for Your First PCS Move

 4) Mind the Details

-PCS checklists are a lifesaver, but here are a few details you don’t want to let fall through the cracks!
+PCS checklists are a lifesaver, but here are a few other details you don’t want to let fall through the cracks.

 Understand the importance of changing your contact information and when to do so.
 Put in an address change with the post office about a week or two before you move.
 While moving, call the banks and credit cards and let them know of your new address.
 Do the same thing with DEERS.
 Do the same thing with your cell phone company just in case you have to dial 911 from your new location.
 Car insurance is trickier.
 If you call your carrier to get a quote before moving, they might change your policy before you even move (happened to me twice).